 See Credit Details Below

 IMPORTANT!
-If you get accredited by the VA before you attend this training, the first three hours will satisfy the VA’s CLE requirement.
+If you get accredited by the VA before you attend this training, the last three hours will satisfy the VA’s CLE requirement.

 Why You Should Attend

-There are over 18 million veterans in the U.S. Many of them are not aware of the benefits to which they are entitled.
+There are approximately 18 million veterans of the U.S. Armed Forces.
+Many of them are not aware of the benefits to which they are entitled.
 Medical, housing, and financial assistance are available to those who have served in the military, but many veterans most in need are not receiving assistance from the VA.
 Navigating the VA’s claims system and the Department of Defense’s discharge upgrade process is often difficult and complex.
-Attorneys play an essential role in removing barriers to life-sustaining benefits, by:
+Attorneys with veterans law expertise play an essential role by:

 - Developing evidence to “service-connect” their injuries or disabilities.